-(e) The processes used for testing the cyber security of a vehicle type (e1) Is a process established to specify cyber security requirements?
+(e) The processes used for testing the cyber (e) The processes used for testing the cyber security of a vehicle type (e1) Is a process established to specify cyber security requirements?
 [RQ-09-09], [RQ-10-01] (e2) Is a process established to validate the cyber security requirements of the item during development phase?
 [RQ-11-01] (e3) Is a process established to validate the cyber security requirements of the item during production phase?
-[RQ-11-01] 7.2.2.2. (f) The processes used for ensuring that the risk assessment is kept current (f1) Is a process established to keep the cyber security risk assessment current?
+[RQ-1 +2 -01], [RQ-12-02] 7.2.2.2. (f) The processes used for ensuring that the risk assessment is kept current (f1) Is a process established to keep the cyber security risk assessment current?
 [RQ-08-07], [RQ-06-09], [RQ-07-06] 7.2.2.2. (g) The processes used to monitor for, detect and respond to cyber-attacks, cyber threats and vulnerabilities on vehicle types and the processes used to assess whether the cyber security measures implemented are still effective in the light of new cyber threats and vulnerabilities that have been identified (g1) Is a process established to monitor for cyber security information?
 [RQ-08-01] (g2) Is a process established to detect cyber security events?
-[RQ-08-02] (g3) Is a process established to assess cyber security events and analyse cyber security vulnerabilities?
-[RQ-08-03], [RQ-08-04] (g4) Is a process established to manage identified cyber security vulnerabilities?
-[RQ-08-05], [RQ-07-06], [RC-07-08] (g5) Is a process established to respond on cyber security incidents?
+[RQ-08-02] , [RQ-08-03] (g3) Is a process established to assess cyber security events and analyse cyber security vulnerabilities?
+[RQ-08-03], [RQ-08-04], [RQ-08-05], [RQ-08-06] (g4) Is a process established to manage identified cyber security vulnerabilities?
+[RQ-08-05 7], [RQ-08-08].
+[RQ-07-06], [RC-07-08] (g5) Is a process established to respond on cyber security incidents?
 [RQ-13-01], [RQ-13-02] (g6) Is a process established to validate effectiveness of the response?
 [RQ-11-01] (h) The processes used to provide relevant data to support analysis of attempted or successful cyber-attacks.
 Is a process given to provide relevant data to support analysis?
-[RQ-08-03], [RQ-08-04] 7.2.2.3.
+[RQ-08-01], [RQ-08-02], [RQ-08-03] , [RQ-08-04] 7.2.2.3.
 The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System will ensure that, based on categorization referred to in point 7.2.2.2. (c) and 7.2.2.2. (g), cyber threats and vulnerabilities which require a response from the vehicle manufacturer shall be mitigated within a reasonable timeframe.
-Mitigation within reasonable timeframe No timeframe defined by ISO/SAE 21434:2021 [RQ-08-07], [RQ-08-08] constrate that the processes used within their Cyber Security Management red to in point 7.2.2.2. (a) shall be continual.
-This shall:

-- System will ensure that the monitoring referred to in point 7.2.2.2. (g) shall be continual.
-This shall: - (a) Include vehicles after first registration in the monitoring; - (b) Include the capability to analyse and detect cyber threats, vulnerabilities and cyber-attacks from vehicle data and vehicle logs.
+Mitigation within reasonable timeframe No timeframe defined by ISO/SAE 21434:2021 [RQ-08-07], [RQ-08-08] 7.2.2.4.
+The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System will ensure that the monitoring referred to in point 7.2.2.2. (g) shall be continual.
+This shall: (a) Include vehicles after first registration in the monitoring; (b) Include the capability to analyse and detect cyber threats, vulnerabilities and cyber-attacks from vehicle data and vehicle logs.
 This capability shall respect paragraph 1.3. and the privacy rights of car owners or drivers, particularly with respect to consent.